marcus-j-davies/HAP-Router/README.md

 ```

 If you have enabled the MQTT client in the UI, the same message will be sent.
-Just ensure the the topic of the message ends with the Accessory ID.
+Just ensure the topic of the message ends with the Accessory ID.
 By default the subscribed topic is **HAPRouter/IN/+**